 What is the solution?

 It is so simple!
 Stop the use of any topical or collar flea treatment on your pet immediately.
-If you are signed up to a practice health plan with your vets, request the use of only oral flea and worming medication.
+If you are signed up to a practice health plan with your vets, request the use of only oral flea and worming medication and only treat if you see fleas or ticks on your pet, do NOT just give monthly unnecessary treatments.
 By giving an effective tablet (as only vet practices can sell these), you can treat your pet and what I do once Ruff has been treated, is I collect his faeces for 2-3 days after treating him and throw it away immediately to protect any flies that may lay their eggs in it.

 Plant-based feeding and oral flea and worm treatments allow us the most sustainable way forward to keeping our pets healthy, our lives healthy with more plant-based food, and our natural world healthy.
 Just 1 person doing this will have an impact on others until collectively we can have a massive impact and realise Sir David Attenborough’s sustainable and kind goals.
 As pet owners, we have to be that wisdom that he relies on in all of us.